orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - eselect as the muxer is recommended for drop in replacement forks, or handling multiple symlinks to headers/exes.
     - a wrapper script as a muxer is recommended for exe only packages.
+    - PATH manipulation typically done by eclasses
+    - PATH prioritization to symlinks in for example ${WORKDIR}/bin.
+(Uncommon)
   - If you are going to keep EOL slots/versions, put the reason why as a comment in the footer or near the header.
     - Good reasons: